Pileated Woodpecker, head-banging without the head ache

 Scientists have been aware that woodpeckers have different skulls than other birds, but according to the Audubon Society, until now, they’ve had a poor understanding of how the woodpecker’s anatomy actually protects its brain.
 New research from as far away as China puts humans one peck closer to unlocking the secret.
 In the labs of Dalian University of Technology have used computer tomography (CT) scans of woodpeckers to construct a detailed, digital model of its body.
 They used software to simulate the bird’s intense pecking—a process that can force the woodpecker’s head to endure up to 1500 g-force units, which is 300 times the g-force of the typical roller coaster.

 The Chinese study shows that the key to the woodpecker’s survival lies in how it converts the energy it absorbs.
-When a woodpecker strikes a tree, the impact energy—energy that is released during a collision—is converted to strain energy in the body.
-Too much strain in the head can be catastrophic, but the woodpecker’s incredible anatomy—including a specialized beak and skull—redirects most of the strain into the rest of the body, instead of the head.
-The study indicates that 99.7 percent of the strain energy is converted in the woodpecker’s body, and only 0.3 percent is converted in the head.
-This small amount of strain is quickly dissipated from the head in the form of heat.
-This process protects the brain from damage, but causes temperatures inside the skull to rise quickly, meaning woodpeckers have to take frequent breaks while they’re pecking.
+When a woodpecker strikes a tree with its beak, the “impact energy” – energy that is released during a collision – is converted to strain energy in the body.
+Too much strain in the head can be catastrophic, but the woodpecker’s incredible anatomy, including a specialized beak and skull, redirects most of the strain into the rest of the body, instead of the head.
+The Chinese study indicated that 99.7 percent of the strain energy was converted in the woodpecker’s body, and only 0.3 percent was converted in the head.
+This small amount of strain was quickly dissipated from the head in the form of heat.
+The heat transfer process protects the brain from damage, but causes temperatures inside the skull to rise quickly, meaning woodpeckers have to take frequent breaks while they’re pecking.
 In this way, the woodpecker’s whole body is involved in the fight to protect its brain from damage.

 Understanding the woodpeckers’ energy dissipation technique could be big for engineers, particularly those who work with football helmet manufacturers, athletes, and coaches, as well as those allied with transportation companies.
 Greater understanding of one of the world’s most collision-resistant animals could help humans build better safety features for our athletes and passengers in the future.